 - That said, we absolutely want your feedback on anything and everything.
 We can’t promise to fit all suggestions or complaints into the final screens, but we’ll take everything under advisement.
 That’s why we’ve adopted such an open design and development process.

 We have five screenshots to share in this first round.
 Each will be presented in a separate blog post (links below) in order to keep things focused.

 - User Profile Screen and User Notes: This one is first because it shows and explains most of the “common” elements on the screen.
 It also shows the support for rich-text notes about a person.

 - User Tree: Shows the “Tree” tab of the user profile with a pedigree chart.
 There’s a lot going on here, so lots of notes to explain everything.

-- Timeline: [this post] Shows our current implementation of the Timeline view of events within a user’s lifetime.
+- Timeline: Shows our current implementation of the Timeline view of events within a user’s lifetime.

 - Tags: Shows and explains the concept of tags and how they can be used to associate people, places and events together in an ad-hoc manner

-- To-Do List: Shows the implementation of a task list for work to be done related to an individual person.
+- To-Do List: [this post] Shows the implementation of a task list for work to be done related to an individual person.

-That’s the Timeline.
+That’s the To-Do list.
 What do you think?
 We’d love to hear your thoughts or any ideas you have in the comments.

 Dave & Lil